Student life at Birkbeck

 - Our richly resourced library is spread across five floors of the main Birkbeck building in Bloomsbury, central London.
 We are situated in one of the world’s greatest concentrations of libraries - including the British Library and Senate House Library - many of which Birkbeck students can access.
 In Stratford, our students also have access to the University of East London library.

 - Our student services teams are here to support you before, during and after your studies at Birkbeck.

 Student Advice Centre

 - Based in the main Birkbeck building in Bloomsbury, central Lonon, our Student Advice Centre can help you with every aspect of applying to and studying at Birbeck.

 - We offer all the IT facilities you need, including workstations, a help desk, hands-on training, an online learning environment (Moodle) and assistive technologies for disabled students.

-- We know that balancing study with caring for children is challenging, so we run a professional evening nursery for children aged two-six.
+- We know that balancing study with caring for children is challenging, so we run for children aged two to six.

 Emotional, mental health and disability support